Legal Aid Lawyers

 In Scotland, free legal advice is available to everyone in custody.
-So if you are arrested or asked to attend a police interview with the police, you have the right to arrange for a solicitor to attend and you will not be required pay for his attendance at your interview.
-You can hire solicitors with legal aid, the important thing is to make sure you are eligible.
+So if you are arrested or asked to attend a police interview with the police, you have the right to arrange for a lawyer to attend and you will not be required pay for his attendance at your interview.
+You can hire lawyers with legal aid, the important thing is to make sure you are eligible.

 With Police station interviews; this is automatic, and Graham Walker Solicitors Carlton Place office will deal with the application.
 You will not need to vouch for your income or provide wage slips.

 Legal Aid for Court Appearances

 Legal aid Scotland is available if you are charged and have to appear in court.
 You have the right to ask for a lawyer of your choice to be contacted.
 Otherwise, the court will appoint the duty lawyer to represent you at your initial appearance in court.
 Graham Walker Solicitors are registered to provide Scottish Legal Aid and appear daily in courts all over Scotland for their clients.
-If you ever find yourself in custody and request us to act on your behalf, we will arrange for a solicitor to attend the police station to look after your interests.
-On many occasions, simply following the advice given by our solicitors has resulted in the case going no further due to lack of evidence.
+If you ever find yourself in custody and request us to act on your behalf, we will arrange for a lawyer to attend the police station to look after your interests.
+On many occasions, simply following the advice given by our lawyers has resulted in the case going no further due to lack of evidence.

 Remember what you say in an interview can be used in court against you.
 Many people have been convicted of offences because they gave the necessary evidence that the police may have been lacking in their interview.
 So always have a lawyer contacted, it will cost you nothing and may save from the damage you might do to your case before it has even reached the courts.